sem CLI Reference#

 The sem get pipelines

-command returns the list of pipeline for a Semaphore
+command returns the list of pipelines for a Semaphore

 2.0 project.
 If you are inside the directory of a Semaphore project, then you